-This section will lead you through the power and loudspeaker selection process.
-This process consists of three major steps and several smaller steps.
+This section will lead you through the process of selecting loudspeakers and their power consumption.
+This process consists of four major steps and several smaller steps.
 The major steps are:

-- Identifying the extension loudspeakers and calculating their external loudspeakers power. - 2.)
-Making the external loudspeaker connections. - 3.)
-Determining and selecting the phonograph power.
+- 1.)
+Identifying the extension loudspeakers and calculating their power. - 2.)
+Making the external loudspeaker connections. - Connecting diagram for output transformer. - Checking the external loudspeaker connections (overload).